magento/devdocs/guides/v2.3/rest/tutorials/msi-order-processing/create-invoice.md

 You create an {% glossarytooltip 631b9627-a367-4a56-b3b1-0f6ca8fe6e02 %}invoice{% endglossarytooltip %} after you receive payment for an order.
 In this example, the order was paid offline via a bank transfer.
 Therefore, you must tell Magento that payment for the order has been captured.

-After you submit the invoice, Magento recalculates the salable quantity of stock of each product.
-Magento also adjusts the Quantity Per Source value for non-physical products.
+After you submit the invoice, Magento adjusts the Quantity per Source value for non-physical products.

 ## Capture payment {#capture-payment}